Can I Empty My Bank Account Before Divorce?

 Emptying your bank account before divorce can have serious consequences.
 Since marital assets are typically subject to division during divorce proceedings, any attempt to hide or dissipate funds may be viewed as a violation of your legal obligations.

-Related Article: How to Change Bank Details for SRD Grant
+Related Article: How to Make an Appointment with Chase Bank

 Divorce courts frown upon such actions and may consider them as fraudulent behavior.
 Judges have the authority to penalize individuals who engage in such activities by awarding a larger share of the remaining assets to the innocent party.